-School Ratings, Enrollment, and the COVID-19 Home Buying Boom
+School Ratings, Student Enrollment, and the COVID-19 Home Buying Boom

 While most sectors are experiencing major setbacks due to the COVID-19 pandemic, there is at least one major outlier: the housing market is booming.
 Low interest rates have made home buying accessible to a wide range of Americans.
 Couple those low rates with quarantining families, and you have the ingredients for what has become a “white hot” market, reports real estate site Redfin.
 What’s more, the trend doesn’t seem to be slowing down anytime soon.